 JK Flip Flop

 One of the most useful and versatile flip flop is the JK flip flop the unique features of a JK flip flop are:

 - If the J and K input are both at 1 and the clock pulse is applied, then the output will change state, regardless of its previous condition.

 - If both J and K inputs are at 0 and the clock pulse is applied there will be no change in the output.
 There is no indeterminate condition, in the operation of JK flip flop i.e. it has no ambiguous state.
-The circuit diagram for a JK flip flop is shown in Figure 4.
+The circuit diagram for this is shown in Figure 4.

 When J = 0 and K = 0

-These J and K inputs disable the NAND gates, therefore clock pulse have no effect on the flip flop.
+These J and K inputs disable the NAND gates, therefore clock signal have no effect on the flip flop.
 In other words, Q returns it last value.

 When J = 0 and K = 1,

 The upper NAND gate is disabled the lower NAND gate is enabled if Q is 1 therefore, flip flop will be reset (Q = 0 , Q =1)if not already in that state.